A DNA testing kit that helps you understand your ethnicity, pinpoint medical risks and find distant relatives.

 Pros and cons

-A few key benefits and drawbacks that could help you make a decision for using 23andMe are:
+A few key benefits and drawbacks that could help you make a decision if this is the best DNA testing kit for you:

 - Simple process.
 The test is unintrusive.
 Only a cheek swab or small saliva sample is required to retrieve your ancestry and health information.